-A collection of background reading we’ve found particularly helpful or interesting.
+Background reading we’ve found particularly helpful or interesting.
 Unfortunately some of it is locked up behind paywalls.
-If you don’t have access to an academic library, we encourage you to contact the authors directly to request a copy — they are usually more than happy to provide one.
-(You might also want to read this Wikipedia article.)
+If you don’t have access to an academic library you can always contact the authors directly and ask for a copy.
+You might also want to check out a project called Sci-Hub.

 - The importance of open data and software: Is energy research lagging behind?
 (Energy Policy, 2017).
 Open community modeling frameworks have become common in many scientific disciplines, but not yet in energy.
 Why is that, and what are the consequences?

 - Opening the black box of energy modeling: Strategies and lessons learned (Energy Strategy Reviews, 2018).
 A closer look at the benefits available from using shared, open energy system models, including less duplicated effort, more transparency, and better research reproducibility.

 - Open Power System Data: Frictionless data for electricity system modeling (Applied Energy, 2019).
 An explanation of the motivation and process behind the European OPSD project, which is analogous to our PUDL project, also making use of Frictionless Data Packages.

 - Open Data for Electricity Modeling German Ministry for Economic Affairs and Energy, 2018.
 A white paper exploring the legal and technical issues surrounding the use of public data for academic energy system modeling.
 Primarily focused on the EU, but more generally applicable.
 Based on a BWMi hosted workshop Catalyst took part in during September, 2018.

 - Electric Power Systems: A Conceptual Introduction A book by UC Berkeley professor Alexandra von Meier, published in 2006.
 A great conceptual overview of how the grid works — and has worked for pretty much the past century.
 It’s not an electrical engineering textbook, but it does assume the reader has an undergraduate level understanding of math and physics.